JorisPianezze/mesonh_beta_test_guide/docs/source/documentation/code_description/executables_namelists/namelists/nam_dummy_pgd.rst

 * :code:`NDUMMY_NBR` : number of dummy fields.

 * :code:`CDUMMY_NAME(:)` : list of the dummy fields you want to initialize with your own data.
 You can give any name you want.
 This is a way to describe what is the field.
 This information is not used by the program.
-It is just written in the FM files.
+It is just written in the Meso-NH files.

 * :code:`CDUMMY_FILE(:)` : list of the names of the files containing the data for the fields you have specified in CDUMMY_NAME(:).